 Throughout our lives, our beliefs should be gradually refined so that they correspond with the way things actually are with ever increasing fidelity.
 During the college years, students have the opportunity to make huge leaps forward in this refinement process.
 Here I must point out the difference between a student's ability to recite ‘facts’ and the beliefs that she actually holds.
-Of course, it is important for students to learn that certain beliefs are held by certain people (e.g., the fact that a certain philosopher claimed something particular about a certain question, whether or not the student agrees with that claim) but it is critical that they recognize their own beliefs as their own.
-Too many people live their lives professing beliefs that they do not believe.
+It may be important for students to learn that certain beliefs are held by certain people (e.g., the fact that a certain philosopher took a certain position about a particular question, whether or not the student agrees with that claim) but it is critical that they recognize their own beliefs as their own.
+Too many people live their lives professing beliefs that they do not actually believe.

 An education should shape our values and affections.
 As a consequence of becoming educated, we learn to desire certain things more than others; we discover the true value of various physical objects, activities, and relationships in life.
 Based on a deeper, truer sense of value, the student is in a position to live life in its fullest!